 In fact, not checking a customer’s ability to repay can be a sign of something more sinister; the lender might be hoping that the customer can’t afford their loan.
 These lenders stand to make much more money from the borrower rolling their loan over and paying additional interest to extend the due date.

 There’s a term for when a person is constantly rolling over or reborrowing a loan, only ever paying the interest owed, never the principal.
 It’s called a “cycle of debt.”
 And it can ruin lives.
-Whether it’s a loan from a storefront or an online loan you find on a website, you’d do best to steer clear of no credit check loans.

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.